-Covenants, Conditions and Restrictions (CC&Rs) govern condominium complexes.
+Covenants, Conditions, and Restrictions (CC&Rs) govern condominium complexes.
 The rules vary from one development to another.
-There maybe restrictions on rentals, pool times, pet ownership, noise levels, renovation of exterior windows, doors.
-CC&Rs enforced by condo association.
+There may be restrictions on rentals, pool times, pet ownership, noise levels, renovation of exterior windows, doors.
+CC&Rs enforced by the condo association.
 Prospective buyers read CC&Rs after the acceptance of an offer.
-In the due diligent period.
+In the due diligence period.
 Buyers can determine if comfortable with CC&Rs.
 If not comfortable can cancel escrow.

 Condominium Associations Fees and Mello Roos

 Mello Roos Fee new developments.
-Mello Roos is a 40 year bond that allows financing for infrastructure, public improvements and services.
-These improvements and services includes: streets, sewer systems, police and fire protection, ambulance services, schools, parks, libraries, museums and other facilities.
-In addition to property taxes average 1.25 % of sales price supplemental Mello-Roos taxes are added.
+Mello Roos is a 40-year bond that allows financing for infrastructure, public improvements, and services.
+These improvements and services include streets, sewer systems, police and fire protection, ambulance services, schools, parks, libraries, museums and other facilities.
+In addition to property taxes average 1.25 % of sales price, supplemental Mello-Roos taxes are added.
 The Mello Roos tax can decrease or increase.Example Playa Vista Silicon Beach new development has Mello Roos Fees.
 Mello Roos is an additional fee.
-What is Mello Roos?

 The Right Real Estate Agent

 Gail Mercedes Cole licensed Realtor in Southern California.
-Coldwell Banker Residential Playa Vista/Westchester offices.
+The Hills Premier Realty.
 Areas of expertise West Los Angeles, Marina Del Rey, Playa Vista, Ladera Heights and surrounding areas.
 “Selling Dreams and Lifestyles.”
 Call or text Gail (310) 853-9933.
 Can email firstname.lastname@example.org If you need to buy or sell your home call me let’s chat!

 Buying Condominium vs Buying Single Family Home Pros Cons.
-There is a difference in purchasing a condominium versus home.
-Single family homeowners are landowners.
+There is a difference in purchasing a condominium versus home. single-family homeowners are landowners.
 They have control over the future of their property.
-They decide homes exterior color, renovations and add-ons.
+They decide homes exterior color, renovations, and add-ons.
 Condominium owners are restricted by their homeowner association.
 Condominiums owners have additional HOA fees.
 When first introduced condominiums were labeled glorified apartments.
-Buyer demand, locations and lifestyles have dismissed that antiqued concept.
+Buyer demand, locations, and lifestyles have dismissed that antiqued concept.
 Great perks of condominium ownership are amenities.
 Amenities like pools, spa, security, tennis and more.
 High rise condominiums perk are city, ocean and or mountain.
-Rarely do single family homes offer the multiple amenities that condos offer.
-In the same areas condos costs less than single family homes.
-Buyers that want a certain neighborhood maybe able to purchase a condo as versus to home.
-Buying Condominium vs Buying Single Family Home Pros Cons.If you decide to purchase a home or condo it come down to desire, affordability and lifestyle.
+Rarely do single-family homes offer the multiple amenities that condos offer.
+In the same area's condos costs less than single-family homes.
+Buyers that want a certain neighborhood may be able to purchase a condo as versus to home.
+Buying Condominium vs Buying Single Family Home Pros Cons.If you decide to purchase a home or condo it comes down to desire, affordability, and lifestyle.
 Either decision you make will be wise.